Christine Fong: Legislative Council elections

 In the 2016 New Territories East by-election, she finished fourth place in the election by receiving 33,424 votes, around 8,000 more than the 2012 election.

-Fong ran for the New Territories East multi-seat constituency again in the 2016 Hong Kong legislative election and came 10th, falling short of the lowest-ranking winner Leung Kwok-hung by about 1000 votes.
+Fong ran for the New Territories East multi-seat constituency again in the 2016 Hong Kong legislative election for the fourth time and came 10th, falling short of the lowest-ranking winner Leung Kwok-hung by about 1000 votes.